ToolShareApp/Backend/README.md

 npm run start-dev
 ```

 At this point you should see some logging in the terminal.
-It should look something like the image below.
+It should look something like the image below. a new folder named `build` should have appeared in your Explorer tree.

 <img src="http://i.imgur.com/jgaMDcY.png" alt="local terminal output" width="700"/>

-If you see a message `Postgres alive`, then it has worked.
+If you see a message `Postgres alive` in the terminal, then it has worked.
 You are now running the backend locally on: `http://localhost:8001/`

 ## Deployment